20 Best Podcasts in Spanish: Improve Your Listening Skills

 The podcast is designed for beginners and introduces more complicated, intermediate to advanced vocabulary as the series progresses.

-Discover Spanish enables language learners to study and learn about Spanish culture.
+Discovering Spanish enables language learners to study and learn about Spanish culture.

 The podcast episodes are set up in a structured manner, with conversations between two people that cover everyday situations.

-This includes topics such as going out to eat, buying groceries from the store or booking into a hotel.
+This includes topics such as going out to eat, buying groceries from the store, or booking into a hotel.

 9. Radio Ambulante (intermediate to advanced)